JordanMartinez/purescript-to-haskell/02-Syntax/31-Documentation.md

 # Documentation

 PureScript documentation gets converted to Markdown.
 It does not support links to other modules, functions, values, type classes, or their instances.
 (While this can be 'hacked in' by inserting a link that will "just so happen" to get rendered as a link to the corresponding entity, it's a hack.)
-It is always a

 Haskell's documentation is a bit more powerful.
 See [Haddock User Guide](https://www.haskell.org/haddock/doc/html/index.html) for full explanation.